Chapter 1 : One.

 The old Madeline (the one this new, forlorn creature dearly missed) would be twirling about on a swing enjoying a moment of contemplation.
 But she wasn’t anywhere to be found, and her husk had no choice but to stand where her feet insisted she stood; on the pavement outside a small cafe, wondering in vain as to why she was there at all, and yet knowing the answer all the while.
 Her feet were sick of running, even if she wasn’t.

-She stepped aside to allow an entwined couple a wider birth, and then, without meaning to, followed their progress in the window’s reflection.
+She stepped aside to allow an entwined couple a wider birth of the footpath, and then, without meaning to, followed their progress in the window’s reflection.
 Watching with a muted ill humour as the girl laughed shrilly at a comment murmured suggestively in her ear.
 Shaking her head slightly Madeline looked past the reflection and peered through the glass and into the cafe itself.
 Relief flooded through her when she failed to glimpse Elliot anywhere in the vicinity; perhaps he'd gone ahead and finished up early.

 Yes.
 He had danced ever smiling across the chalked line.